New Hampshire

 U.S. Forest ServiceDrive the Kancamagus Scenic Byway

-New Hampshire is a classic place to watch autumn colors, with hiking trails and scenic drives across the White Mountains.
-Shorter hikes near Crawford Notch and other notches give big views for modest effort.
+New Hampshire is a classic spot for autumn color, with trails and scenic drives all across the White Mountains.
+Short hikes near Crawford Notch and the other notches hand you big views for modest effort.

 No income tax, and the dividends tax is gone

-New Hampshire has no broad income tax or sales tax, and its tax on interest and dividends was repealed for tax periods beginning after December 31, 2024.
-The state revenue department confirms the interest and dividends tax is now repealed.
+New Hampshire takes no broad income tax and no sales tax.
+It also repealed its tax on interest and dividends for tax periods beginning after December 31, 2024.
+So that old wrinkle for retirees living on investment income is off the table.

 New Hampshire Department of Revenue AdministrationProperty taxes are among the highest

-The trade-off for no income or sales tax is that New Hampshire has one of the highest property tax rates in the country.
-Retirees on a fixed income should price out the annual property tax on any home they consider.
+Here is the trade for no income or sales tax.
+New Hampshire carries one of the highest property tax rates in the country.
+On a fixed income, you will want to price the yearly property tax on any home before you fall for it.

 Blueprint IncomeWinters are long and cold

-New England winters bring cold, snow, and ice that last for months, especially in the mountains.
-People who enjoy winter sports may welcome it, while others should weigh heating costs and the effort of snow season.
+New England winters bring cold, snow, and ice that hang on for months, and longer still in the mountains.
+If you ski and skate, that is a draw.
+If you do not, weigh the heating bills and the work of a long snow season.

 Weighing two states?